ellamkoch/Pet-Kennel-Shell/README.md

 ## Day 4 - Assignment: Organizing and Feeding Pets in Multiple Kennels
 ### Objective:
+Use factory functions to create pets, organize them into dog, cat, and fish kennels, then use for loops to feed each pet and display their updated happiness status.
 This assignment will help you practice organizing objects into different arrays and using a for loop to perform operations on each array.

 ### Files used
 index-4.js